wbcmedia/wbcmedia.github.io/2026/draft.md

 **_Diane_** : Yes?!?

+**_Cicely_** : But you're still alive!

+**_Diane_** : Well I should hope so, or I'd have had trouble carrying these candles from the Punto!

-**_Norman_** : All of us?
+**_Hildegaard_** : You can see ALL of us?

 **_Diane_** : Yes, I can see ALL of you

-**_Old Lord Naff_** : Even me?
+**_Norman_** : Even me?

 **_Diane_** : Look, I don't know whether you think I'm daft or something but I've an exorcism that needs doing.
-So if you want to make yourselves useful you can help me lay out these candles.
-I need them in the shape of a pentagram.
-It's like a five pointed star kind of thingy.
+So if you want to make yourselves useful you can help me lay out these candles, I need a five pointy star kind of shape.

+**_Hildegaard_** : But we're all dead... we are ghosts!

+**_Diane_** : Oh, that explains it.
+I wondered what had happened to your head, but I didn't like to say anything.
+I mean it's none of my business really.
+So you're all ghosts, and I can see you... just like my Auntie Eileen.

+**_Cicely_** : Who?

+**_Diane_** : Auntie Eileen.
+She lived in Morecambe, reckoned she was a conduit to the spirit world.
+We always assumed it was the sherry talking.

 - The ghosts huddle together and whisper excitedly to each other

 **_Lord Naff_** : Well my dear.
 I think you may be exactly who we need.

----

-# News - Storm Maggie Weather Update

-(FOC)

-**_Roxy Belmeadows_** : Our main story this morning... chaos and destruction as Storm Maggie hits Wildboarclough.
-There have been reports of electrical items exploding.
-The storm, which some "experts" said wouldn't happen

-**_Stormy Spaniels_** : Well I certainly didn't see that coming

-**_Roxy Belmeadows_** : Aren't you supposed to forecast the weather

-**_Stormy Spaniels_** : I'm not Mystic Meg
+You see, there's been a misunderstanding over my inheritance and I need to get a message to my legal representatives.
+Maybe you could help?

+**_Diane_** : Well, strictly speaking I've been hired by that cockney bloke to get rid of you all, but he seems like he's a bit of a...

+- Loud rumble of thunder obscures what she says next

+**_Lord Naff_** : Well, quite, quite...
+So, you'll help me to commune with the living.

+**_Diane_** : Why not?
+You only live once.

 ---